Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 my_message0 = "_⏰ {}_".format(dtn_ftime) + "\n\n" + "*VALIDATOR NAME SENT A NEW REWARD DISTRIBUTION Tx*\n\n"
 ```

-Change these lines to suit your own requirements, remove or add `my_messagen` variables as required and remember to update the `my_message_final` variable to capture all `my_messagen` variables when finished
+Change these lines to suit your own message requirements, remove or add `my_messagen` variables as required and remember to update the `my_message_final` variable to capture all `my_messagen` variables when finished

 ___